hny-codes/portfolio-next/projectItems/ip-address-tracker.md

 In addition, the web application will also create a interactive map with a marker showing the physical location of the IP address.

-This project is the solution to the [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
+This project is the solution to one of the [Frontend Mentor challenges](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 ## The Challenge